Configure Resource Groups

 CPU Core Assignment

 When creating or editing a resource group, a system administrator controls which cores are assigned to the group and therefore on which physical cores a server in the group can execute on.
-Additional attributes of a resource group are the CPU scheduler and pinning policy that is to be applied across the selected cores, and the CPU core overcommit policy.
+Additional attributes of a resource group are the CPU scheduler and pinning policy that is to be applied across the selected cores, the CPU core overcommit policy as well as the Fault Tolerance.

 - Click the Create Resource Group button.

-- Fill in the configuration form step by step:
+- Fill in the configuration form through the following steps:

-If the system has not been configured previously, then the Resource Grpups menu option should present the following:
+In case the system has not been previously configured, the Resource Groups menu option should look like the following:

 Step 1 - Select Storage Optimisation / Enable Fault Tolerance